speakASAP/nginx-microservice/README.md

 - **Flexible deployment**: Containers can be started/stopped without affecting nginx
 - **Zero-downtime**: Nginx stays running during container deployments
 - **Simplified operations**: No need to coordinate nginx and container startup
+- **Config Safety**: Invalid configs are automatically rejected - one bad config won't break all services

+### Config Validation System

+The system includes a robust validation mechanism that ensures nginx always runs:

+1. **Staging Directory**: New configs are generated to `nginx/conf.d/staging/` first
+2. **Isolated Validation**: Each new config is tested with all existing valid configs to ensure compatibility
+3. **Safe Application**: Only validated configs are moved to `nginx/conf.d/blue-green/`
+4. **Rejection Handling**: Invalid configs are moved to `nginx/conf.d/rejected/` with timestamps for debugging
+5. **Nginx Resilience**: Nginx continues running with existing valid configs even if new configs fail validation

+**Example**: If you add a new service with a config that has a syntax error or conflicts with existing configs:
+- The invalid config is rejected and moved to `rejected/` directory
+- Nginx continues running with all existing valid configs
+- RabbitMQ, database, and logging servers remain unaffected
+- You can fix the config and try again

 For more details, see the [Container and Nginx Synchronization Guide](docs/CONTAINER_NGINX_SYNC.md).